jeremy-levy/Classification-of-audio-signals-using-spectrogram-surfaces-and-extrinsic-distortion-measures/README.md

-This is the repository for the paper Classification of audio signals using spectrogram surfaces and inherent distortion measures.
+This is the repository for the paper Classification of audio signals using spectrogram surfaces and extrinsic distortion measures.

 The Matlab script compute_all_specs.m in the Distrotion_Extraction folder allows to perform the mapping of the spectrograms.